-The Limpopo Province has also identified strategic objectives aligned to these priorities in the Limpopo Development Plan.
+The Limpopo Province has also identified strategic objectives aligned to these priorities in the Limpopo Employment growth and Development Plan.
 Mopani District Municipality has identified their strategic objectives in response to the strategies identified by the national and provincial government.
 District programmes are translated to these objectives and subsequently to national and provincial strategic priorities and objectives.